riconan/bcg_analytics/src/README.md

 4. submit job will execute the necessary analytics and the output will be available in the configured destination

-5. time taken for each analytics along with the output is present in the main.log file that gets generated upon execution
+5. time taken for each analytics along with the output is present in the main.log file that gets generated upon execution (INFO logs will be the output).

 ---------